Od1nB/Od1nB/README.md

 <!--[![General stats](https://github-readme-stats.vercel.app/api?username=Od1nB)](https://github.com/anuraghazra/github-readme-stats)--!>

 #### Brr
 This is my MICROSOFT:/GitHub/repo cloud save for most fun stuff I do will learning new lanugages or try to get better by doing.
-Some archive repos from university is also present.
+Some archive repos from university, hackathons and work is also here.

 Give me an idea on what I should learn next...